 I went with the color way Fossil because it is just simply gorgeous!
-This yarn has a pretty blend of neutrals and a hint of silver throughout making for a beautiful color.
-It really is the perfect color way to use because it can easily fit in with most any decor. 🙂 Not to mention the bulky yarn creates a pretty cozy chunky crochet throw which is perfect for snuggling!
+This yarn has a beautiful blend of neutrals and a hint of silver throughout making for a beautiful color.
+It is the perfect colorway to use because it can easily fit in with most any decor. 🙂 Not to mention the bulky yarn creates a pretty cozy chunky crochet throw which is perfect for snuggling!

 This throw USES JUST A BASIC Crochet STITCH

-To start the Jane Throw you will just need to know how to chain and single crochet!
+To start a Jane Throw, you will need to know how to chain and single crochet!
 Yep!
-That’t it!
-If you are new to crocheting this would be the perfect project to try.
-This pattern is a combination of single crocheting and chaining 1 which is called the sand stitch.
+That’s it!
+If you are new to crocheting, this would be the perfect project to try.
+This pattern is a combination of single crocheting and chaining one, which is called the sand stitch.
 I created a post about the sand stitch for those who would like a tutorial and or even a refresher on this beauty of a stitch.
 “Click Here” to find the sand stitch tutorial.

 WANT A CROCHET KIT INSTEAD?